England and Wales

 England and Wales (Cymru a Lloegr) is one of the three legal jurisdictions of the United Kingdom.
-It covers the constituent countries England and Wales and was formed by the Laws in Wales Acts 1535 and 1542.
+It covers the two constituent countries of England and Wales, and was formed by the Laws in Wales Acts 1535 and 1542.
 The substantive law of the jurisdiction is English law.
+In a legal sense, the jurisdiction was simply known as England from 1746 to 1967.

 The devolved Senedd (Welsh Parliament; Senedd Cymru) – previously named the National Assembly for Wales – was created in 1999 under the Government of Wales Act 1998 and provides a degree of self-government in Wales.
 The powers of the legislature were expanded by the Government of Wales Act 2006, which allows it to pass its own laws, and the Act also formally separated the Welsh Government from the Senedd.
 There is currently no equivalent body for England, which is directly governed by the parliament and government of the United Kingdom.